-Accordingly, you will understand it, if I retreat to territory that is familiar to me.
+It has been said that sentencing convicted offenders is the most 'painful and unrewarding' task of judicial officers.
 In 1980, the Australian Law Reform Commission delivered its report to the Federal Attorney-General on the sentencing of Federal offenders.
 It is a large tome and not exactly bedside reading.
 But it was the first national consideration of sentencing law and practice every carried out at a Federal level in Australia.
 It was led by Professor Duncan Chappell.
 Some of the recommendations made have already passed into law.
-The most important of these is the injunction on the use of imprisonment of convicted Federal or enders and the planned availability of State alternatives to imprisonment for the disposition of Federal cases.
+The most important of these is the injunction on the use of imprisonment of convicted Federal offenders and the planned availability of State alternatives to imprisonment for the disposition of Federal cases.
 I understand that only the sordid matter of money is holding up the implementation of this proposed facility.
+Perhaps Mr Landa knows the details.

-The new Federal Attorney-General, Senator Gareth Evans, was one of the bundation Commissioners of the Australian Law Reform Commission.
+The new Federal Attorney-General, Senator Gareth Evans, was one of the foundation Commissioners of the Australian Law Reform Commission.
 He has a keen interest in law reform and the criminal justice system.
 He has already expressed a desire to me that the sentencing project should be revived and completed.
-It is my hope that he will secure the appointment of a Commissioner able to see the project to completion.
-Already, Senator Evans has indicated his intention to proceed with the establishment of a Federal Sentencing Council.
+He will shortly secure the appointment of a Commissioner able to see the project to completion.
+Senator Evans at one stage indicated his intention to proceed with the establishment of a Federal Sentencing Council.
 Such a Council would have a central function in the proposal offered by the Commission for the future of sentencing.
+Now, I gather, this Council may be postponed until the Commission's final report.
 The report deals with:

-- a review of past moves for sentencing reform in Australia and overscas; - a description of the Federal criminal justice system, with its mixed elements of decentralisation and centralisation; - a consideration of the importance of prosecution decisions as they affect the punishment of Commonwealth offenders; - a debate about the uniformity of treatment of Federal offenders, wherever they happen to be convicted in Australia; - a consideration of the use of imprisonment and means for reducing that use; - a discussion of prison conditions and grievence mechanisms; - a consideration of the abolition or reform of parole in the case of Federal offenders; - a discussion of non-custodial sentencing options; - an outline of the Commission's proposals for improving the guidance available for the judicial discretion in sentencing; and - finally, discussion of victim compensation and items for the future.
+- a review of past moves for sentencing reform in Australia and overseas: - a description of the Federal criminal justice system, with its mixed elements of decentralisation and centralisation; - a consideration of the importance of prosecution decisions as they affect the punishment of Common wealth offenders; - a debate about the uniformity of treatment of Federal offenders, wherever they happen to be convicted in Australia; - a consideration of the use of imprisonment and means for reducing that use; - a discussion of prison conditions and grievence mechanisms; - a consideration of the abolition or reform of parole in the case of Federal offenders; - a discussion of non-custodial sentencing options; - an outline of the Commission's proposals for improving the guidance available for the judicial discretion in sentencing; and - finally, discussion of victim compensation and items for the future.

 It was a major enterprise.
 It was facilitated by the National Judicial Survey which was distributed in the course of the reference.
 Although this procedure was criticised by one State Chief Justice, it was the only viable means by which the Law Reform Commission could reach out to the people actually engaged in the daily task of sentencing.
 Over 70% of judicial officers in each State and Territory, with the exception of Victoria, responded to the survey.
 Over 80% of magistrates and Federal Court judges responded.
-The lower overall response rate from State judges is explained by the low response from Victorian judges.4 I pay tribute to the magistrates who took part in the survey, snatching hours in the midst of busy lives, actively to assist the process of reform.
-The profile of New South Wales magistrates' views, emerging from the survey is, I believe, a vindication of the increasing appreciation of the independent magistracy of New South Wales.
+The lower overall response rate from State judges is explained by the low response from Victorian judges.4